McDegens-DAO/McSwap/README.md

 # McSwap
-The Trustless P2P NFT/cNFT/SPL Trade dApp.
+rustless P2P Contract Creator.

-Version: 1.6 (beta)
+Version: 1.7 (beta)

-This repo is not production ready and is currently for experimental use only.
+This repo is currently for experimental use only.

 Published by: [McDegens DAO](https://discord.com/invite/hXXDvYTQhj)